 California's homeowners insurance market is under significant stress.
 The California FAIR Plan reports $750 billion in total exposure as of March 2026, an 8% increase, while the California Department of Insurance identifies 662 distressed ZIP codes statewide.
 State Farm announced non-renewal of approximately 30,000 California policies in 2024.

-ICF home fire resistance benefits versus wood frame construction comparison chart
+CMU and poured concrete home fire resistance benefits versus wood frame construction comparison chart

 Price is one factor.
 These five criteria determine whether your home actually performs as designed.

-Factor 1: Verified ICF Construction Experience
+Factor 1: Verified CMU, Poured Concrete, and ICCF Construction Experience

 Questions to ask directly: